HEAVYPOLY/HEAVYPOLY_Blender/README.md

    ```
    portable
    ```
-3. Unzip the HEAVYPOLY config into this folder — you should now have:
+3. Unzip the HEAVYPOLY config and copy the folders ( Config and Scripts) into the "portable" folder you just created — you should now have:
    ```
    blender-folder/
      └─ portable/